 You don’t pay Social Security.
 It’s a question of what they don’t pay you — or rather, how long they don’t pay you.
 If you exceed the earnings limit, Social Security will hold off on sending your payment for as many months as it takes to “repay” the $1-for-$2 benefit withholding.

-Say you’re 64, collecting a monthly retirement benefit of $1,200 and working a part-time job that pays $26,000 a year.
-Because you claimed benefits before your full retirement age (66 years and 4 months or 66 and 6 months, depending on whether you were born in 1956 or 1957), you are subject to the earnings limit, which in 2023 is $21,240.
+Say you’ll turn 64 in 2024, are collecting a monthly retirement benefit of $1,200 and work a part-time job that pays $26,000 a year.
+Because you claimed benefits before your full retirement age (67 for people like you who were born in 1960), you are subject to the earnings limit, which in 2024 is $22,320.
 (Social Security adjusts the cap annually, based on national wage trends.)
 You lose $1 in benefits for every $2 of work income above that amount.

 Social Security will automatically make these adjustments based on the earnings data it gets from your W-2s and tax returns.
 Alternatively, you can report estimated income to Social Security.
 Here's how that works.

 Based on this information, Social Security stops your monthly benefit until they recover $1 for every $2 that your anticipated earnings exceed the limit.
 At the end of the year, you notify Social Security what you actually earned and they revise the calculation.
 If it turns out they withheld too much, you’ll get a refund.
 If they didn’t withhold enough, you pay the difference.